 Prime Quadrant think of themselves as a McKinsey for family offices.
 Of course, as is well known, McKinsey is nowhere near as profitable as Goldman Sachs or Blackstone.
 The employees who join Prime Quadrant must really love the fixed fee consultancy model.
 Prime Quadrant might extract somewhere around $100k in annual fees from a typical client family with $75m in assets.
 In exchange, it must provide the services of its consultants and carry out highly bespoke mandates.
 You can see that the model has much less operating leverage than a typical asset gathering firm.

 I have to admit my thoughts about Prime Quadrant have "evolved" since I first wrote about them.
 I hate when that happens.
 I was blinded by the glitz of their clients, but at the end of the day, it's a consultancy.
 They charge what is a rounding error in the context of the wealth of their clients.
 It takes great commitment to stick to such a model, when practically everyone else in the industry charges fees for proprietary products based on assets.
 Mo has taken the trend of fee erosion to its logical conclusion by charging fixed fees.
 At last, billionaires can pay less than mere multi-millionaires.
-That's because larger family offices have greater in-house capabilities and so less reliance on Prime Quadrant.
+That's because larger family offices have greater in-house capabilities and so rely less on Prime Quadrant.
 Prime Quadrant has clients with assets as low as $20m and as high as $10 billion.

 To be frank, I am impressed with the business model Liddle Mo has built.
 Some of the value the firm adds is hard to commodify.
 For example, currently, you can be worth $100m and still have trouble accessing private equity funds.
 They also take "open architecture" seriously and seem to deal in a more sophisticated and exclusive range of products than I initially thought.
 Of course, they would still likely be the smallest player at the table, competing for access against the likes of pension funds.
 So I don't know how well that works in practice, given the problem of adverse selection.